lmalms/sequence-learners/ashrae/README.md

 ## Next steps

-- EDA: are we missing timestamps for a given building?
+- EDA: For each plot add question plot tries to answer and conclusion.
-- Understand and implement evaluation metric
+- Understand and implement evaluation metric - what are properties of this metric?
 - Settle on CV

 ## Notes